 Establishing the victim’s trust is critical to the attack’s success, so the attacker will research their target and create a plausible backstory to make themselves more credible.

 How does pretexting work?
+Pretexting examples

-After a series of phone calls in which the caller explains the need to verify financial information as part of a new process, the Finance Assistant provides all the details the caller requires.
+After a series of phone calls where the caller explains the need to verify financial information as part of a new process, the finance assistant provides all the details the caller requires.